Coffin Cheaters

-The Coffin Cheaters are an international outlaw motorcycle club that was formed in Perth, Western Australia (WA), in 1970.
+The Coffin Cheaters are an international outlaw motorcycle club that was formed in Perth, Western Australia, in 1970.
 The Perth-based Coffin Cheaters amalgamated in 1999 with a previously unrelated club in Victoria called Coffin Cheaters, and later "patched over" two Norwegian gangs, Forbidden Few MC and Wizard MC, in 2004 and 2005 respectively.
 The Coffin Cheaters were the first Australian gang to expand internationally.